leodemachado/Classification-of-MRI-Hiperintense-Brain-Lesions-with-Radiomics-and-Machine-Learning/README.md

 # Classification of MRI Hiperintense Brain Lesions

-This project uses radiomics and machine learning to perform an automatic separation of multiplesclerosis (MS) and Cerebrovascular (CVL) lesions that cannot be easily separated by a naked-eye analysis, since they both appear as hyperintense spots in MRI-FLAIR images.
+This project uses radiomics and machine learning to perform an automatic separation of multiple sclerosis (MS) and Cerebrovascular lesions (CVL)  that cannot be easily separated by a naked-eye analysis, since they both appear as hyperintense spots in MRI-FLAIR images.
 This study will investigates the separation in two experiments: only-FLAIR-Radiomic-Features and only-3DT1-Radiomic-Features